-Have you ever thought about transforming an Ikea wall cabinet with a crackle finish?
+Have you ever thought about a crackle paint finish to upcycle an Ikea wall cabinet?
 Neither have we: this update was a fluke!
 Hubs and I are supplement users so when our local pharmacy started a twice a year anniversary sale, we wanted to take advantage of the huge price savings.
 Unfortunately we didn’t have anywhere to store a 6-month supply of supplements until the next sale!
 Enter Ikea!

 However, the finish was less than ideal; the white stained oak effect is probably why the cabinets were being cleared.

 How to Prep for Crackle Paint Finish on Melamine

 Not a problem: we decided to update the finish with paint!
 If you didn’t know that you could paint right over Ikea cabinets, all you need to do is sand lightly then prime with a really good product that will stick to anything!
 We use a primer called Stix.
 As a professional painter, this is the one Hubs recommends and uses for all our projects where adhesion is important.

 There remained the decision of where to put this fairly large cabinet.
 It didn’t make sense to mount it in the bathroom because a) we didn’t have the space, b) we didn’t want the supplements exposed to steam.

 Since we take our supplements during meal time and wanted the cabinet close at hand, we decided to mount it right in our dining room.
 The side wall, right beside our buffet was a perfect spot.